mark-torres10/personal_website/_research/2026-05-20-learnings-from-bluesky-project.md

 ## Part 4: Aftermath

 Once the final days of the study were done, I finally got a full 8 hours of sleep.

-...
+For a full month after the study, I could not bring myself to look at any of the code related to the study.
+Luckily, this time off corresponded with December holiday, which was a much-needed reprieve.

+Over the course of the next year, I worked on analyzing our data.
+This work was less demanding yet took up a great deal of time, requiring some paper-writing, revising, running follow-up analyses, and translating our results into a comprehensive narrative.

 ## Part 5: What I learned

+With enough time, I was able to compress the experiences across two years of actively designing, developing, and implementing this project into a series of concrete lessons.

 ### Making "good enough" tradeoffs